RobertTalbert/discretecs/activities/module5/225-module5-planning.md

 - ID'ing special sets
 - Some practice with list comprehensions
 - Roster vs. set builder notation, determining element inclusion
+- Some practice with equality and subset relations

 ## Part B